SeanGroff/sean-groff-gatsby-blog/src/pages/useReducer/index.md

 ### Conclusion

 The `useReducer` hook is categorized as an advanced hook in the React docs.
-When compared to `useState` i'd agree.
+When compared to `useState` I'd agree.
 However, `useEffect` is a basic hook but is far more advanced to learn than `useReducer`.
 My worry is this categorization prevents some from exploring `useReducer` when `useState` works well enough.
 Hopefully reading this article shows how approachable and flexible `useReducer` is 😎.

 P.S.
 When the React docs say Basic/Advanced I believe Core/Specialized may be more accurate 🤷‍♂️.